mindsphere/mindconnect-nodejs/README.md

 ![CLI](images/servicecredentials.png)

-You can get the application credentials from your developer or operator cockpit in MindSphere. (if you don't habe any application you can register a dummy one just for CLI)
+You can get the application credentials from your developer or operator cockpit in MindSphere. (if you don't have any application you can register a dummy one just for CLI)

 ![CLI](images/cockpit.png)